FredHutch/ocdo/dasl-src/content/community.md

 Learning communities are informal groups of people doing projects, classwork, or anything else to master the skills they need for their work.
 Community members can work on their own, share what they’re doing, get constructive feedback, ask for advice, or whatever else they need.

 Learning communities are focused on specific topics and are hosted by members of OCDO.
 They are discussion oriented and are for learners at all levels.
-They are usually launched after a topic specific Data Deep Dive.

 Past Learning Communities have focused on learning single cell analysis and data management.